Sintavia uses a Powder Bed Fusion (PBF) AM process to produce production quality metal parts.

-On its seven high-speed machines, Sintavia is currently manufacturing with Nickel, Titanium, and Aluminum alloys and other proprietary powders.
+On its nine high-speed machines, Sintavia is currently manufacturing with Nickel, Titanium, and Aluminum alloys and other proprietary powders.

 These designs can offer substantial weight savings and performance in modern aerospace advanced component and assembly design.
 Each design is manufactured from electronic data generated from CAD files making it a fully direct digital manufacturing process.

 Since the design is controlled directly from a CAD file, PBF can produce parts that were at one time impossible to manufacture by conventional processes such as cutting, grinding and drilling.

 The design is only limited by a designer’s creative abilities.
 Features such as conformal cooling inserts, functional integration, complex geometries, lattice networks and hollow members are now produced with considerable ease via the PBF process.